 transferred-in service: service transferred from a different McCloud remedy scheme (including a different L G P S scheme) to the active CARE account.
 The service must have been built up between 1 April 2015 (1 April 2014 for transfers from L G P S England and Wales to L G P S Scotland) and 31 March 2022.
 Service initially transferred to a different CARE account that is later aggregated with the pension account being assessed is also included.

+If the transferred-in service was originally built up in a McCloud remedy scheme (other than an L G P S scheme) and the member did not qualify for benefits (eg did not meet the vesting period) on leaving that scheme, do not include that service for step 1.

+The McCloud implementation statutory guidance confirms that a deferred refund CARE account cannot qualify for underpin protection.
+However, if the LGPS membership in that account was during the underpin period and is later aggregated or transferred to a different LGPS CARE account, the membership could then qualify for underpin protection.

-McCloud remedy schemeunderpin periodThe underpin period is between 1 April 2014 (1 April 2015 for Scotland) and 31 March 2022, or if earlier, the date the member attained final salary scheme normal retirement age.
+The underpin period is between 1 April 2014 (1 April 2015 for Scotland) and 31 March 2022, or if earlier, the date the member attained final salary scheme normal retirement age.

 A McCloud remedy scheme is a public service pension scheme in England, Wales, Scotland or Northern Ireland that covers one of the following groups: